kwkou/815/articles/mysql-database-enus-ssl-connection.md

 ![mysql.exe database access][1]

 Once the connection is successful, you can use the status command to view the client-side SSL connection properties.
-If the SSL parameter value is “Cipher in use,” then you have successfully created the SSL connection.
-If the SSL parameter is “Not in use,” then the connection is still a non-SSL connection.
+If the SSL parameter value is **Cipher in use**, then you have successfully created the SSL connection.
+If the SSL parameter is **Not in use**, then the connection is still a non-SSL connection.

 ![Verification][6]

->[AZURE.NOTE] **It is important to note that MySQL on Azure created an SSL secure connection between the proxy server and the client, so while SSL-related global variables or session variables on the server remain set to DISABLED, the entire communication process has actually already been encrypted with TLSv1.**
+>[AZURE.NOTE] **MySQL on Azure created an SSL secure connection between the proxy server and the client, so while SSL-related global variables or session variables on the server remain set to DISABLED, the entire communication process has actually already been encrypted with TLSv1.**

-Using MySQL Workbench as an example, use the parameters label to set up the connection string for accessing the database, as shown in the image below.
+Using MySQL Workbench as an example, use the **Parameters** tab to set up the connection string for accessing the database, as shown in the following image.

 ![Configuring the connection string][2]

-Configure the SSL certificate by using SSL labels
+Configure the SSL certificate by using the fields in the **SSL** tab.

 ![Configuring SSL certificates][3]

 > **Notes**
 >
-> 1\.
-Select “If available” within “Use SSL”, otherwise this may cause the configuration to fail.
-“SSL not enabled” may be displayed during the test connection process, but this is a false alarm; click OK to connect to the database.
+> In the **Use SSL** field, select **If available**.
+Otherwise this may cause the configuration to fail.
+You may see **SSL not enabled** during the test connection process, but disregard this.
+Click **OK** to connect to the database.
 >
 > ![errormessage][4]
 >

-> 2\.
-MySQL Workbench 6.3.5 uses SSL encryption by default, but involves certain compatibility issues.
-See [Common client compatibility issues](/documentation/articles/mysql-database-compatibilityinquiry) for specific solutions.
+> MySQL Workbench 6.3.5 uses SSL encryption by default, but involves certain compatibility issues.
+For specific solutions, see [Common client compatibility issues](/documentation/articles/mysql-database-compatibilityinquiry).

-> **Indicates**that the current certificate supports MySQL.exe 5.5.44 and 5.6.25 and subsequent versions.
+> **Tip:** The current certificate supports MySQL.exe 5.5.44 and 5.6.25 and subsequent versions.
 >
 ### Configure by using functions
-Using Python as an example, the image below shows a piece of sample code for your reference.
+For example, using Python, you can see from the following sample code how to configure by using functions.

 ![python SSL access][5]